Mudrick Capital Management

-Mudrick Capital Management is an investment firm specializing in special situations and event driven investing.
+Mudrick Capital Management is an American investment firm and vulture fund specializing in special situations and event driven investing that include investing in distressed securities.
 The firm was founded by Jason Mudrick, its current Chief Investment Officer, in 2009.
 The firm is located in New York City and, as of June 2022, managed approximately $3.3 billion in assets.

 Mudrick Capital typically seeks an event, such as a balance sheet restructuring, a spin-off of assets or the modification of a corporate strategy, that can allow it to capture an undervaluation spread.

 History

 In 2016, Mudrick Capital’s Distressed Opportunity Fund ranked 1st on Bloomberg’s 100 top-performing large hedge funds with a 38.7% return that year.

 In September 2017, the firm converted its 15.3% stake in Verso Corporation, a paper milling company, into an activist holding, citing frustration with the board’s inaction to address the company’s poor performance.
 In response, Verso announced its board had formed a strategic alternatives committee as well as the resignation of its chairman Rob Amen.
 Mudrick Capital then switched its stake back to passive.

 In May 2018, Mudrick Capital filed a lawsuit against satellite communications company Globalstar, where Mudrick is the largest outside investor, with a 5.6 percent stake, over its proposed merger with FiberLight LLC, stating that the terms of the deal were overvalued at $1.65 billion.
 That deal was called off by Globalstar in August 2018.

 In September 2018, Mudrick Capital and HG Vora Capital Management LLC managed an outbidding for Pebblebrook Hotel Trust to acquire LaSalle Hotel Properties for $5.2 billion instead of the $4.8 billion all-cash deal by Blackstone Group LP.

 Mudrick Capital was one of the top performing hedge funds in 2019 with an annual gain of 28.8 percent, compared with the average hedge fund, which was up 11.4 per cent.
 Much of the fund’s success that year was the result of its 51 percent ownership interest in NJOY, which it had purchased in 2017, when the company was on the brink of bankruptcy.
 By 2017 the company’s sales were up by over 1,100 percent year-on-year.